risingPhil/libpokemegb/README.md

 # Introduction

-This project implements functionality to read stats, front sprites, Trainers' party/PC boxes and other various properties either from the ROM or from a save file of Gen 1 and Gen 2 Pokémon games.
+This project implements functionality to read stats, front sprites, Trainers' party/PC boxes and other various properties either directly from the ROM/cartridge or from a save file of Gen 1 and Gen 2 Pokémon games.
 It also has support and data to inject the Distribution event pokémon into gen 1 and gen 2 pokémon save files.

 I'm happy to accept pull requests if the community wants to do them.

 # Features
 - Decode front sprites from Gen 1 and Gen 2 Pokémon games
+- Decode party icons in Gen 1 and 2 games
 - Read Trainers' party and PC boxes from Gen 1 and 2
 - Inject Pokémon from past distribution events into your Gen 1/Gen 2 game save
 - Inject other pokémon into your Gen 1/Gen 2 game save

-# Limitations
-- Right now, this library only supports the international versions of the games.
+- Supports all localizations (some limitations on the Korean Gold/Silver games apply though, see below)

+The reason is that the Korean games have a character set that works way differently and more complex than all other localizations.
+(2-byte character codes, for instance).
+I don't personally care enough to implement that behaviour, but feel free to contribute to fix this.

 # Dependencies
 This library only depends on libc.
 I specifically wanted to avoid the bloat of libstdc++ or any other library.
 This choice is to keep this library small and portable.